Checkers: Computer checkers

-American checkers (English draughts) has been the arena for several notable advances in game artificial intelligence.
-In 1951 Christopher Strachey wrote the first video game program on checkers.
-The checkers program tried to run for the first time on 30 July 1951 at NPL, but was unsuccessful due to program errors.
-In the summer of 1952 he successfully ran the program on Ferranti Mark 1 computer and played the first computer checkers and arguably the first video game ever according to certain definitions.
+American checkers has been the arena for several notable advances in game artificial intelligence.
+In 1951 Christopher Strachey created Checkers, a simulation of the board game.
+The checkers game tried to run for the first time on 30 July 1951 at NPL, but was unsuccessful due to program errors.
+In the summer of 1952 he successfully ran the program on Ferranti Mark 1 computer and played the first computer checkers and one of the first video games according to many definitions.
 In the 1950s, Arthur Samuel created one of the first board game-playing programs of any kind.
 More recently, in 2007 scientists at the University of Alberta developed their "Chinook" program to the point where it is unbeatable.
 A brute force approach that took hundreds of computers working nearly two decades was used to solve the game, showing that a game of checkers will always end in a draw if neither player makes a mistake.
-The solution is for the checkers variation called go-as-you-please (GAYP) checkers and not for the variation called three-move restriction checkers.
+The solution is for the checkers variation called go-as-you-please (GAYP) checkers and not for the variation called three-move restriction checkers, however it is a legal three-move restriction game because only openings believed to lose are barred under the three-move restriction.
 As of December 2007, this makes American checkers the most complex game ever solved.

-In Nov 1983, the Science Museum Oklahoma (then called the Omniplex) unveiled a new exhibit: Lefty the Checker Playing Robot.
+In November 1983, the Science Museum Oklahoma (then called the Omniplex) unveiled a new exhibit: Lefty the Checker Playing Robot.
 Programmed by Scott M Savage, Lefty used an Armdroid robotic arm by Colne Robotics and was powered by a 6502 processor with a combination of Basic and Assembly code to interactively play a round of checkers with visitors to the museum.
 Originally, the program was deliberately simple so that the average museum visitor could potentially win, but over time was improved.
 The improvements however proved to be more frustrating for the visitors, so the original code was reimplemented.

 Computational complexity

-Generalized Checkers is played on an N × N board.
+Generalized Checkers is played on an M × N board.

 It is PSPACE-hard to determine whether a specified player has a winning strategy.
 And if a polynomial bound is placed on the number of moves that are allowed in between jumps (which is a reasonable generalisation of the drawing rule in standard Checkers), then the problem is in PSPACE, thus it is PSPACE-complete.
 However, without this bound, Checkers is EXPTIME-complete.

 However, other problems have only polynomial complexity: